v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 ### Conclusion

 Not so bad, right?
 From this point forward you can start hacking away at these devices.
 Approach them methodically as you would any device/environment.
-If you break something, just remove, reploy and you're back in action.
+If you break something, just remove, redeploy and you're back in action.
 That reminds me, as a quick note, there are two ways to remove/destroy the range.
 You can manually remove them from Proxmox, or in your Ludus host terminal, you can run the following command
 ```bash
 local:~$ ludus range rm
 [WARN]